thoughtbot/dns/book/chapters/record_types/cname.md

 We might talk about `www` as a subdomain of `donkeyrentals.com` or as a CNAME record for the `donkeyrentals.com` domain.
 But which one is it?

-Technically, `www` by itself is a hostname.
+[Technically](https://tools.ietf.org/html/rfc882#page-9), `www` by itself is a hostname (referred to in the RFC with a space as in "host name").
 Hostnames are not subdomains or CNAME records.
-The subdomain is the full `www.donkeyrentals.com` and `www` is the hostname at the beginning.
+The [subdomain](https://tools.ietf.org/html/rfc882#page-7) is the full `www.donkeyrentals.com` and `www` is the hostname at the beginning.
 (Note:  It's common to call `www` the subdomain even if that's technically incorrect.)

 There's _also_ the `www` entry in our domain's DNS records.
 It's not unusual for this to be a CNAME record but it doesn't need to be.
 We can have `www` be an A record, or NS record, or any kind of record.
 Speaking of NS records...